-Report on the NZ Branch and ANZ New Zealand Disclosure Statement
+Report on the ANZ New Zealand Disclosure Statement

-We have audited the accompanying financial statements and supplementary information of Australia and New Zealand Banking Group Limited - New Zealand Branch (the NZ Branch) and its related entities (ANZ New Zealand) on pages 5 to 69 of the Disclosure Statement.
-The financial statements comprise the balance sheets as at 30 September 2014, the statements of income, comprehensive income, changes in equity and cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information of the NZ Branch and ANZ New Zealand.
-The supplementary information comprises the information that is required to be disclosed under the Registered Bank Disclosure Statements (Overseas Incorporated Registered Banks) Order 2014 (the Order).
+We have audited the accompanying financial statements and supplementary information of Australia and New Zealand Banking Group Limited - New Zealand Branch and its related entities ("ANZ New Zealand") on pages 3 to 58 of the Disclosure Statement.
+The financial statements comprise the balance sheet as at 30 September 2015, the statements of income, comprehensive income, changes in equity and cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information of ANZ New Zealand.
+The supplementary information comprises the information that is required to be disclosed in accordance with the Registered Bank Disclosure Statements (Overseas Incorporated Registered Banks) Order 2014 (the Order).